aufdemrand/spaceport-slt/README.md

 This is a very early rendidtion of a Spaceport LSP.
 Under active development.

 ## Dependencies
-Insert this entry into your dependencies inside package-control.sublime-settings to sastisfy the dependency of the websocket-client python library.
+Insert this entry into your dependencies inside 'Package Control.sublime-settings' to sastisfy the dependency of the websocket-client python library.

 ```
 "repositories":